Energy efficient cooling: do split-systems come out on top?

 Conventional heaters have to generate their own heat energy, such as burning gas.
 But a reverse-cycle air conditioning system absorbs the heat from the air outside and uses that energy to heat the air inside, making it very energy efficient.
 And it doesn’t need to be warm outside either – this technology works the same way even in freezing conditions.
 It’s the opposite of how your fridge works.

 A reverse-cycle air conditioner can reach 300–600% efficiency, which means that it can take one unit of thermal energy and turn it into three to six times as much heating or cooling energy.
 Under mild conditions, some products can achieve efficiencies of over 1000%.
 If you set your air-conditioner temperature at roughly 8 degrees Celsius lower than the outside temperature, every degree lower will increase running costs by around 10%.
+Or in other words keep your air conditioning at around 23 – 24 degrees in summer.
+Any degree higher in winter or lower in summer increases usage by 10%.

 Gas options, on the other hand, are becoming more expensive to run as the price of gas increases – plus, they lack the efficiencies of the latest air conditioning technology.
 A University of Melbourne study found that reverse-cycle heating was cheaper to run than gas heating in every city tested.
 And while gas heaters tend to have lower upfront costs than reverse-cycle air conditioners, the temperature can’t be controlled as precisely.